Grossdom (Gross Domination)

 - 06Psychopathia Sexualis — WikipediaKrafft-Ebing's 1886 catalogue, the origin of the medical tradition of describing the older paraphilias that grossdom bundles.

-- 07Eproctophilia in a Young Adult Male — Griffiths (2013), Archives of Sexual Behavior, PubMedFirst peer-reviewed case study of eproctophilia (flatulence-focused arousal), grounding the flatulence component and its recent clinical documentation.
+- 08Eproctophilia in a Young Adult Male — Griffiths (2013), Archives of Sexual Behavior, PubMedFirst peer-reviewed case study of eproctophilia (flatulence-focused arousal), grounding the flatulence component, its 2013 date, and how thin the literature on it is.

-- 08Other specified paraphilic disorder — WikipediaExplains that coprophilia, olfactophilia and similar interests are only clinically relevant under the DSM-5-TR/ICD-11 distress-and-harm threshold, grounding the clinical-status hedge.
+- 09Other specified paraphilic disorder — WikipediaExplains that coprophilia, olfactophilia and similar interests appear only as examples of 'other specified paraphilic disorder' and are clinically relevant only above the DSM-5-TR/ICD-11 distress-and-harm threshold, grounding the clinical-status hedge.

-- 10The Prevalence of Paraphilic Interests and Behaviors in the General Population: A Provincial Survey — Joyal & Carpentier (2017), PubMedQuébec survey finding 33.9% had engaged in at least one paraphilic behaviour; used to bound the broad field without isolating these specific themes.
+- 14The Prevalence of Paraphilic Interests and Behaviors in the General Population: A Provincial Survey — Joyal & Carpentier (2017), PubMedQuébec survey of 1,040 adults finding 33.9% had engaged in at least one paraphilic behaviour; used to bound the broad field without isolating these specific themes.